 When our country was founded, its supreme law was recorded in a document called a constitution.
-A national constitution establishes the country’s basic philosophy and structure and can be looked at as the blueprint from which the laws will flow.
-The United States Constitution and its subsequent amendments define the scope of governmental power and reserve certain individual rights to the people.
+A national constitution establishes the country’s basic philosophy and structure and acts as the blueprint from which the laws will flow.
+So the United States Constitution and its subsequent amendments define the scope of governmental power and reserve certain individual rights to the people.

-The basic constitutional rights of the criminal defendant permeate every aspect of the criminal-justice process.
-If you have been accused of a crime, whether federal, state or local, a seasoned criminal-defense attorney can explain these rights to you and help you to fight for them at every step of the way.
-The classification of a crime reflects its seriousness.
-If you face questioning or arrest or are accused of a crime and Finding a Job after a Criminal Conviction, The Death Penalty, you should consult an experienced attorney as early in the process as possible for help protecting your legal and constitutional rights.
+The basic constitutional rights of the criminal defendant permeate every aspect of the criminal justice process.
+So, if you have been accused of a crime, whether federal, state or local, then a seasoned criminal-defense attorney can explain these rights to you and help you to fight for them at every step of the way.
+The classification of a crime reflects its seriousness, so if you face questioning or arrest or are accused of a crime and Finding a Job after a Criminal Conviction, The Death Penalty, then you should consult an experienced attorney as early in the process as possible for help protecting your legal and constitutional rights.

-Here are the main federal constitutional rights guaranteed to criminal defendants in the United States to promote fair trials.
-Remember that these rights have been refined and interpreted by the courts and an attorney can advise you about their role in and application to your particular case.
+Read the main federal constitutional rights guaranteed to criminal defendants in the United States to promote fair trials.
+Remember also that the courts and an attorney have refined and interpreted these rights.
+So, they can advise you about their role in and application to your particular case.

 - The right to due process of law